-As September approaches, the decision whether to open schools or to keep teaching online is looming overhead.
+As September approaches, the decision of whether to open schools or to keep teaching online is looming overhead.
 It appears most countries have chosen to reopen schools.
 Financially, it makes sense: having the children back in schools allows parents to return to their jobs, jump-starting the economy.
 However, health-wise, there are many risks: people fear children won’t adhere to strict hygiene protocols, that the schools’ limited structure won’t allow social distancing easily, and that the wellbeing of teachers and students alike will be compromised.

 What can schools do to help make them safer?